-- 1. No students will be added after January 9, 2023, for any reason. - 2.
-Enrolled students who fail to complete all of the first week's assignments will be dropped unless they have contacted me and have explained their situation. - If you begin to get seriously behind, even a week behind, please contact me and let's try to figure out a way to save the quarter.
-If you do not think you can manage to catch up, because of life circumstances beyond your control, I strongly advise you to drop before JANUARY 22: (Last day to drop classes) - 4.
-Links to an external site. - 5. without a W) or March 3 (for a "W") Last day to drop with a W.
+1. No students will be added after April 11, 2023, for any reason.

-Types of Assignment and grade point distributions by category (total approximately 900 points):
+- 2. Enrolled students who fail to complete all of the first week's assignments will be dropped unless they have contacted me and have explained their situation. - 3.
+If you begin to get seriously behind, even a week behind, please contact me and let's try to figure out a way to save the quarter.
+If you do not think you can manage to catch up, because of life circumstances beyond your control, I strongly advise you to drop before April 23: (Last day to drop classes without a W) or June 2: Last day to drop with a W.

-- Five (5) major papers, including an 1800 word research project, a short timed writing (exam), will be the major component to fulfill the total writing requirement, per the course of record, of 6000 words: 530 points - Ten (10) discussion posts: 50 points - Ten (10) substantial responses to other student's posts: 50 points. - Eleven (11) grammar and reading quizzes: (I will drop the lowest quiz score): 100 points. - Four (4) Substantial Library research assignments: 100 points.
+Types of Assignment and grade point distributions by category (total approximately 950 points):

-• Ten to twenty (10 -20) miscellaneous reading assignments that will include short informal communications about the reading you are doing and verifications of having read the formal paper assignments, and short research projects.
+- Five (5) major papers, including a 1500-word research project, and a short timed writing (exam), will be the major component to fulfill the total writing requirement, per the course of record, of 6000 words: 550 points - Five (5) disscussion posts, including responses: 50 points - Nine Eleven (9-11) grammar and reading quizzes: (I will drop the lowest quiz score): 100 points. - Four (4) Substantial Library research assignments: 100 points. - Ten to twenty (10 -20) miscellaneous reading assignments that will include short informal communications about the reading you are doing and verifications of having read the formal paper assignments, and short research projects. - Two graphic organizing assignments to help with keeping track of ideas for your research paper.